learn-co-curriculum/careers-communicating-with-recruiters-and-hr-professionals/README.md

 ## Assignment- Communicating with Recruiters

 There is nothing specific to submit for this lesson.
-Once you are contacted by a recruiter or HR professional, run your response by your coach before submitting.
+If you have a premium account and once you are contacted by a recruiter or HR professional, run your response by your coach before submitting.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/careers-communicating-with-recruiters-and-hr-professionals'>Careers Communicating with Recruiters and HR Professionals </a> on Learn.co and start learning to code for free.</p>

 <p class='util--hide'>View <a href='https://learn.co/lessons/careers-communicating-with-recruiters-and-hr-professionals'>Communicating With Recruiters And HR Professionals</a> on Learn.co and start learning to code for free.</p>